dmcmillion3/R-Modules/README.md

 3. Review the assignment instructions, requirements, and any additional materials provided.
 4. Complete the assignment following the given guidelines.
 5. Submit your completed assignment by [submission method] before the deadline.

+## Still adding and updating past work for better analysis and results